 - Brownfield remediation where large amounts of petroleum have been spilled

 - Open ocean oil spill response equipment, especially for spills of crude oil

-VAST has over 40 active patents issued in the U.S. and internationally, with more than 130 still in various stages of the patent pending process in each country.
-Over $8 million has been invested in filing over 65 independent claims with over 1,100 dependent claims in our patent portfolio.
+VAST has 34 active patents (17 issued in the USA + 17 issued overseas), with many more in various stages of the patent pending process in different countries.
+Over $6 million has been invested in filing over 65 independent claims with over 1,100 dependent claims in our patent portfolio.

 A marketing study done for VAST by Sargent & Lundy recommended that we focus initially on the Distributed Generation market because our efficiencies are less affected by scale than are most power cycles.
 Our pollution control technology is also much less sensitive to scale than most power cycle pollution control technologies.
 This should enable the VAST Wet Combustion Power Cycle to achieve higher efficiencies and less costly pollution control than other systems operating in these lower MW size ranges.
 Additionally our potentially small footprint per kW would add a competitive advantage in these smaller size ranges.

 Studies performed by consultants at the University of Genoa, in Italy, quantified substantial thermoeconomic advantages in the small to medium size range systems; e.g., 5 MW to 50 MW.
 Therefore, we welcome any opportunities to explore potential cooperation with counterparts in various sectors of the power generation market.
 We are now in the process of refining our computer models under a Department of Energy (DOE) research grant from the High Performance Computing for Manufacturing (HPC4Mfg) Project team at the DOE’s Lawrence Livermore National Laboratory.